Stop Me If You Think You've Heard This One Before: Release

 The song was later featured on the compilation albums Stop Me and The Very Best of The Smiths.
 The song is also included in the music video game Rock Band 3.
-Though the band broke up before they could tour any songs from Strangeways, Here We Come, Morrissey performed the song live alongside fellow ex-Smiths Andy Rourke, Mike Joyce, and Craig Gannon as the opening song of his infamous debut solo concert at Wolverhampton's Civic Hall in December 1988.
+Though the band broke up before they could tour any songs from Strangeways, Here We Come, Morrissey performed the song live alongside fellow ex-Smiths Andy Rourke, Mike Joyce, and Craig Gannon as the opening song of his infamous debut solo concert at Wolverhampton Civic Hall in December 1988.

 Music video

 A music video was produced by the director Tim Broad.
 It opens with a picture of Oscar Wilde hanging on a brick wall, and features Morrissey and a group of Morrissey lookalikes cycling around Manchester and Salford, including famous locations such as the Salford Lads' Club.
 Morrissey was hesitant to take part in the videos, but was implored by Rough Trade's Geoff Travis to participate in order to boost the album's singles.
 Morrissey recalled in his autobiography, "Tim Broad steps in to make sense of it all, hotch-podging two videos for both 'Girlfriend in a Coma' and 'Stop Me If You Think You've Heard This One Before'.
-The results for both are frustratingly unwatchable, although Tim did his beast with such a mealy-mouthed budget."
+The results for both are frustratingly unwatchable, although Tim did his best with such a mealy-mouthed budget."